-Penetration testing versus Red teaming.
+Penetration testing versus red teaming.
 We often hear them used interchangeably, but in fact they’re two distinct things.
-So what exactly is the difference between them?
+So what exactly is the difference between the terms pen test vs. red team?
 In this article we’ll explain, with the goal to help you learn more about which one might be the best fit for your organization.

 In this corner…Penetration Testing

 Viewing your network, application, device, and/or physical security through the eyes of a bad actor, penetration testing discovers an organization’s cybersecurity vulnerabilities.
 An experienced penetration tester can identify:

 Penetration testing seeks to identify application layer flaws, network and system level flaws, and opportunities to compromise physical security barriers too.
 While automated testing can identify some cybersecurity issues, true penetration testing manually considers the business’s vulnerability to attack, as well.

 In the complex cybersecurity landscape, penetration testing has become a must for most industries.
 In many, in fact, it’s required by law.
 For instance: